« May 2008 | Main | July 2008 »

 But what's really bizarre about this new policy is what follows:

-This change will apply exclusively to individuals that simply refuse to provide any identification or assist transportation security officers in ascertaining their identity.
+This change will apply exclusively to individuals that simply refuse

 In other words, if you've forgotten your ID, it's still OK.
 Take the extra search, and you're still good to go.
 But if you're doing this to exercise your Constitutional rights, to protest against regulations you're not allowed to examine (but are nonetheless bound by), or to point out how pointless this entire ID business is at actually increasing passenger safety and security?
 You're out of luck.
 TSA is being petty and retributive (big shocker there): if you "cooperate" (meaning: don't give them any static), you'll get to make your plane.
 If you don't want to show ID -- even if you cooperate and cheerfully submit to extra screening, just like Grandma in the next lane who left her purse on top of her Buick -- then you don't get to fly.